vg-json-data/sm-json-data/strats.md

 The way to calculate minimally required heat frames depends on the type of `leaveWithRunway` and on which of the two rooms (or both) are heated:

 - If the `from` node of the `leaveWithRunway` is the same as the `to` node, then this represents that the runway in the other room is used starting from the door.
 In this case Samus will need to run in both directions.
 The way to calculate heat frames then depends on which rooms are heated:
   - If both rooms are heated, then it is best to use smallest amount of runway possible in the other room.
-If no the required shinecharge tiles
+If the required shinecharge tiles
-  (based on the desired difficulty) is no more than the effective runway length in the current room, then there is no need to add heat frames for running in the other room.
-Otherwise, the amount of runway to use in the other room is the difference between the required shinecharge tiles and the effective runway length in the current room (based on the `comeInCharging` properties).
-The run into the other room can be done at full speed, so the [table](#come-in-running) can be used to determine the required heat frames for this run, including heat frames for turning around and positioning.
+  (based on the desired difficulty) is no more than the effective runway length in the current room (based on the `comeInCharging` properties), then there is no need to add heat frames for running in the other room.
+Otherwise, the amount of runway to use in the other room is the difference between the required shinecharge tiles and the effective runway length in the current room.
+The run in the other room to get positioned on the runway can be done at full speed, so the [table](#come-in-running) can be used to determine the required heat frames for this run, including heat frames for turning around and positioning.
 For the run back to charge the spark, there are two cases:
      - If the combined effective runway length is at least 31.3 tiles, then dash can be held through the entire run, so the [table](#come-in-running) can be used to get the total heat frames.
-     - If the combined effective runway length is less than 31.3 tiles, then run back to charge the spark requires a constant 85 frames (regardless of shortcharging technique).
+     - If the combined effective runway length is less than 31.3 tiles, then run back to charge the spark requires a constant 85 frames (essentially independent of shortcharging technique).

   - If only the current room is heated, then heat frames are minimized by using the full available runway in the other room to gain as much speed as possible before the transition.
     - If the combined effective runway length is at least 31.3 tiles, then dash can be held through the entire run.
 In this case, the frames spent on the combined run can be found in the [table](#come-in-running), as can the frames spent in the other room; subtracting these two values gives the frames spent on the heated part of the run (i.e. the part in the current room).
     - If the combined effective runway length is less than 31.3 tiles, then the run can be completed in the constant 85 frames needed to perform the shinecharge (regardless of shortcharging technique).
 The precise amount of frames spent in the current room is complicated to determine as it depends on details of how the shortcharge is performed.
-We can get a reasonable approximation by modeling as the movement as starting at a speed of 0.125 tiles/frame (somewhat less than the full walking speed of 0.171875 pixels/frame) and having constant acceleration up to the end of the combined runway.
+We can get a reasonable approximation by modeling as the movement as starting at a speed of 0.125 tiles/frame (somewhat less than the full walking speed of 0.171875 tiles/frame) and having constant acceleration up to the end of the combined runway.
 This is a quadratic model which has the following solution:

       $$\begin{align*}
       T &= \text{total time} = 85 \text{ frames} \\